Alestainer/advent-of-habit/README.md

 - This helps you see your consistency over time

 ### Menu Bar Options
-- Click the menu bar icon to:
+- Click the green checkmark icon to show the window
+- Right-click for additional options:
-  - Show the main window
+  - Show Window
-  - Quit the application
+  - Quit

 ## Data Storage

 Your data is stored locally at:
 ```
 ~/Library/Application Support/Advent of Habit/
-├── config.json         # Your habit settings
+├── config.json         # Your habit settings and time preference
 └── habit_data.json    # Your daily progress
 ```